 When academic requirements present barriers, accommodations may be necessary.
 Accommodations are determined on an individual basis and may vary depending on course design.
 This is why it is necessary to request accommodations each semester.

 Academic accommodations for the classroom are identified and planned for through an interactive process that involves the student, the Ross Center Coordinator, and the course instructor.
-Any student who would like to make an accommodation request needs to provide this information to the Ross Center Coordinator:
+Any student who would like to request accommodations must complete the Accommodation Request Form.